LasCC/ESTIAM-IO/README.md

 # ESTIAM-IO
-School Project - Full stack app created build with React
+School Project - Full stack app created with React

 If you want to try this in your local environment please use the following command `npm install` or `yarn install` then use `npm start` or `yarn start`